MegaLoler/Crayon/README.md

 C clears canvas

-number keys 1 thru 0 change crayons (different colors)
+number keys 1 thru 0 change colors

-in the qt version, keys to change size/reinit the current crayon tip are (L)arge, (M)edium, and (S)mall
+in the qt version, keys to change size/reinit the crayon tip are (B)ig, (M)edium, and (L)ittle

+S toggles between smear and drawing mode